coreruleset/documentation/content/configuring/anomaly_scoring.md

 1. Execute all phase 4 *(response body)* rules
 1. Make a **blocking decision** using the *outbound* anomaly score threshold

 More data from a transaction becomes available for inspection in each subsequent processing phase.
-In phase 1 only the request headers are available for inspection.
+In phase 1 the request headers are available for inspection.
 Detection rules that are only concerned with request headers are executed here.
 In phase 2 the request body also becomes available for inspection.
 Rules that need to inspect the request body, perhaps in addition to request headers, are executed here.

 If a transaction's anomaly score *already* meets or exceeds the inbound anomaly score threshold by the end of phase 1 (due to causing phase 1 rules to match) then, in theory, the phase 2 rules don't need to be executed.
 This saves the time and resources it would take to process the detection rules in phase 2.
 The majority of CRS rules take place in phase 2, which is also where the request body inspection rules are located.
 When dealing with large request bodies, it may be worthwhile to avoid executing the phase 2 rules in this way.
-The same logic applies to blocking responses that have already met the outbound anomaly score threshold in phase 3, *before* reaching phase 4 and having to inspect the response body.
+The same logic applies to blocking *responses* that have already met the *outbound* anomaly score threshold in phase 3, *before* reaching phase 4.
+This saves the time and resources required to execute the phase 4 rules, which inspect the response body.

-Early blocking makes this possible by inserting two additional rounds of blocking evaluation: one after the phase 1 detection rules have finished executing, and another after the phase 3 detection rules:
+Early blocking makes this possible by inserting **two additional rounds of blocking evaluation**: one after the phase 1 detection rules have finished executing, and another after the phase 3 detection rules:

 1. Execute all phase 1 *(request header)* rules
 1. Make an **early blocking decision** using the *inbound* anomaly score threshold